Professional practice

 Peter previously was an Assistant Editor of the European Human Rights Reports.
 He has also contributed to an edited collection of essays in respect of the impact of human rights laws in Scotland and South Africa.

-• Anti-suit injunctions: (i) acted for applicant (led by Vernon Flynn KC and Edmund King, instructed by Linklaters) seeking anti-suit relief to restrain US proceedings connected to a shareholder deed in the context of a takeover; (ii) acted for applicants (led by David Scorey KC) in applications for anti-suit injunction to restrain US proceedings brought in disregard of arbitration agreements in numerous insurance policies.
+• Anti-suit injunctions: e.g. (i) acted for applicant (led by Vernon Flynn KC and Edmund King, instructed by Linklaters) seeking anti-suit relief to restrain US proceedings connected to a shareholder deed in the context of a takeover; (ii) acted for applicants (led by David Scorey KC) in various cases for anti-suit relief to restrain proceedings brought in disregard of arbitration agreements in insurance policies; (iii) appeared as sole counsel in ZHD v SQO [2021] EWHC 1262 (Comm), application for anti-suit to enforce arbitration agreement in bill of lading.

-• Anti-arbitration injunctions: acted for the claimants in Minister of Finance v IPIC [2019] EWCA Civ 2080, in which the Court of Appeal injuncted pursuit of a London-seated arbitration on the basis that it interfered with English court proceedings.
+• Anti-arbitration injunctions: acted for the claimants in Minister of Finance v IPIC [2019] EWCA Civ 2080 (junior to Toby Landau KC) in which the Court of Appeal injuncted pursuit of a London-seated arbitration on the basis that it interfered with English court proceedings.

 • Norwich Pharmacal relief: Peter has advised on numerous occasions in respect of Norwich Pharmacal relief and has acted for a respondent in respect of such an application in connection with a failed cryptocurrency investment.